 All non-current assets having a limited useful life are systematically depreciated over their estimated useful lives in a manner that reflects the consumption of their future economic benefit.

 Depreciation is calculated using the straight line basis, using rates which are reviewed annually.
 Estimated useful lives for each class of depreciable assets are:

-2015 2014

-Furniture and fittings 4.5 years 4.5 years
+Furniture and office equipment

-Office equipment 10 years 10 years
+10 years 10 years

 (h) Impairment of assets